SCHOENFISCH LAB

 B.S.
 Chemistry (2021), Texas Christian University

-Maggie's project focuses on developing a corneal wound healing therapeutic utilizing the pro-wound healing activity of nitric oxide.
-She synthesizes and characterizes NO-releasing glycosaminoglycans and evaluates their potential as a wound healing therapeutic in vitro.
-Her goal is to incorporate this material into a topical hydrogel formulation for ophthalmic use.
+Maggie's project focuses on developing wound healing therapeutics utilizing the pro-wound healing activity of nitric oxide.
+She synthesizes and characterizes NO-releasing materials and evaluates their efficacy as a therapeutic.
+She aims to integrate NO donors into various bioactive scaffolds, such as biopolymers, hydrogels, and electrospun nanofibers.

 Mikaylin Nogler